| Elizabethan England - The Age of Treason History is alive in each one of us. The aggregation of all that we collectively, and individually

 a backlash of insurgency, recusancy and calls for religious freedom.
 It was thus a time that

+not only nurtured treason, but provoked it, fueled it, and all too often manufactured it.
 The seeds of discontent at the treatment of Catholics in England, which ultimately led to the

 failed Gunpowder Plot of 1605, were first sown in the late 1520s during the reign of Henry VIII.
 Henry